alessandrosp/alexander/README.md

 ## sklearn.preprocessing

+Unless otherwise stated, the returned DataFrames have the same index and columns names as the input.

 ### Binarizer

 Done.
 It behaves as in scikit-learn except for the fact both transform() and fit_transform() return pd.DataFrame().
 The returned DataFrame has the same index and columns names as the input.
 Note: even though fit() does not really do anything here, the input is still checked and an error is returned if X is not a Pandas object.

 ### FunctionTransformer

 Done.
 It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
-The returned DataFrame has the same index and columns names as the input.

 ### Imputer